A faint M$_{\rm UV} = -14.5$ Lyman-continuum leaker candidate in the epoch of reionization: Unprecedented Ly$\alpha$ properties at z=5.725: Analysis

-The analysis of the rest-UV spectrum is based on VLT/MUSE and VLT/XShooter observations.
-The MUSE data used in this work are described by \citet{mahler18} and \citet{Bergamini2023}.
-XShooter observations (PI T. Morishita, DDT, prog.id.
-115.29G6.001) were carried out during August/September 2025 with median seeing $1.0_{-0.2}^{+0.1}$ arcsec, for a total of 11 h integration time on source.
-The full data set will be presented in a forthcoming work (Morishita et al. in prep.).
-Briefly, here we use science ESO level 2 products, specifically focusing on the visual arm (VIS), where the \lya\ lies.
-The \lya\ emission is clearly detected in each OB with SNR~$>15$.
-All OBs were visually inspected and in 4 cases aligned along the spatial direction by 1 pixel (measuring the \lya\ peak), averaged and the one-dimensional spectrum extracted centering on source AMORE6-B, from a window enclosing 10 spatial pixels ($1.6''$) (Figure~\ref{fig:imaging}).
-The spectrum was converted from air to vacuum reference wavelength, and then corrected to barycentric radial-velocity\footnote{In order to make it consistent with the NIRCam-WFSS spectrum of \citet{Morishita2025}.} (through {\tt astropy}).
-The resulting \lya\ emission sampled at spectral resolution R~$\simeq8900$ is shown in Figure~\ref{fig:line}.
-The line location is fully compatible with the one inferred from MUSE (see Table~\ref{tab:properties}).
-MUSE spectrum is also used to calibrate the XShooter \lya\ flux, overcoming the slit-loss from XShooter.
+The analysis of the rest-UV spectrum was based on observations from the Multi Unit Spectroscopic Explorer (MUSE) and X-shooter instruments, on the Very Large Telescope (VLT).
+The MUSE data we used were described by \citet{mahler18} and \citet{Bergamini2023}.
+X-shooter observations (PI T. Morishita, DDT, prog.id.
+115.29G6.001) were carried out between August and September 2025 with a median seeing of $1.0_{-0.2}^{+0.1}$ arcsec for a total integration time on source of 11 h.
+The full dataset will be presented in a forthcoming work (Morishita et al. in prep.).
+Briefly, we used science ESO level 2 products, specifically focusing on the visual arm (VIS), where the \lya\ lies.
+The \lya\ emission is clearly detected in each OB with a signal-to-noise ratio S/N~$>15$.
+All OBs were visually inspected and aligned in four cases along the spatial direction by 1 pixel (measuring the \lya\ peak), averaged, and the one-dimensional spectrum was extracted by centering on the source AMORE6-B from a window enclosing 10 spatial pixels ($1.6''$; Fig.~\ref{fig:imaging}).
+The spectrum was converted from air into vacuum reference wavelength and was then corrected to the barycentric radial velocity\footnote{To make it consistent with the NIRCam-WFSS spectrum of \citetalias{Morishita2025}.} (through {\tt astropy}).
+The resulting \lya\ emission sampled at a spectral resolution R~$\simeq8900$ is shown in Fig.~\ref{fig:line}.
+The line location is fully consistent with the location inferred from MUSE (see Table~\ref{tab:properties}).
+The MUSE spectrum was also used to calibrate the X-shooter \lya\ flux, in order to correct for the slit loss.